juvalen/ngjnx/README.md

 ## log-proxy: Privoxy proxy for log analysis
-Privoxy server is installed in a machine labeled "log-proxy" and listening at port 3128.
+Privoxy server is installed in a machine labeled "logproxy" and listening at port 3128.
 Browsers in the local network (192.168.1.0/24) should set their proxy address to that box and port.
+ > log-proxy is used everywhere
+ > logproxy is used in manifest variables and box name

 Config file at files/config containing all the proxy configuration will be copied in the node.